cristiangcev/Optimizing-Employee-Performance-Well-being/README.md

 ## Project Goal

 The primary goal of this project is to leverage a real-world HR dataset to uncover the underlying dynamics of employee satisfaction, engagement, absenteeism, and performance.
-Through robust data analysis and modeling, we aim to:
+Through robust data analysis and modeling, I aim to:

 - **Identify Key Drivers**: Pinpoint which specific factors significantly influence employee well-being and performance outcomes.